 Why you should hire Passi & Patel – Criminal Lawyers?

 It is crucial to hire an experienced Brampton criminal lawyer to assist you, your child or your family in order to better understand what to expect and what protections can be afforded to you.
-At Passi & Patel, our Brampton criminal lawyers understand the special demands that youth criminal proceedings can have on the accused as well as their family.
+At Passi & Patel, our Brampton criminal lawyers understand the special demands that youth criminal proceedings can have on the accused as well as their families.
 Through our experience with youth clients, we can ensure that you get the guidance and representation that you deserve.
 Call us today at (905) 459-0004 for a free consultation with one of our Brampton criminal lawyers.

 Free Case Evaluation